ethereum-optimism/go-ethereum/README.md

 the database to be persisted in.
 Without this flag, an in memory database will be used.
 To tune the log level, use the `--verbosity` flag with an integer.

+The initial state can be fetched via HTTPS using the flag `--rollup.statedumppath`.
+State dumps are available via the [regenesis repository](https://github.com/ethereum-optimism/regenesis).
+To use a different genesis state, pass in a path to one of the JSON files in the repository.

 ### Running a Verifier

 Add the flag `--rollup.verifier`